wavemaker/docs/learn/on-premise/disaster-recovery/Dehydration-and-Rehydration.md

 Initializing the setup please refer [WaveMaker Initialization](/learn/on-premise/aws/install/initilize-setup).
 Make sure to provide the same CIDR Range which is used in the previous setup.
 - Setup using config wizard please refer [WaveMaker configwizard setup](/learn/on-premise/aws/install/setup-using-cw) and use same WaveMaker studio and built apps Domain names.

-## Sync Studio Workspace/AppDeploy Instances
+## Sync StudioWorkspace Instance / AppDeployment Instance

 - Execute the following command in Platform Instance to sync the StudioWorkspace/AppDeploy Instances.